 In a short time, Kristen has become a trusted leader within the school’s Special Education department.
-She is known for developing concise IEP plans, being a great teammate, and helps set the example for her peers on setting goals and executing plans with an efficiency that shows up in each students’ learning and growth progress.
+She is known for developing concise IEP plans as well as being a great teammate and mentor to other SLPs.
+She helps set the example for her peers on setting goals and executing plans with an efficiency that shows up in each students’ learning and growth progress.

 One example of her ability to help her students achieve life-changing successes is her work with a young student suffering from apraxia.
 For weeks, before the holiday season, the student was struggling to say the word ‘Santa,’ and it meant a lot to him.

 Throughout the school day, Kristen would make a point of popping into his class at random times to ask him “who brings the presents on Christmas?” just to give him the extra prompting and practice he needed.
 Finally, a week before the holiday break from school, the young boy was saying it on his own with no modeling and prompting.
 Every time he said the word ‘Santa,’ his face would break into a wide smile and he beamed with pride.